Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Introduction

 Finally, from \eqref{Eqn:yNdef}, \eqref{Eqn:deco} , and the fact that $u_{1/2} = F_{1/2} = 0$, we arrive at:

 \noi provided the summations converge in a proper sense.
 From \eqref{Eqn:Ansatz}, we see that the expected solution $u$ in Theorem \ref{THM:main} has the following structure

-\noi The random average term bridges the random linear term and the smoother term.
-On the one hand, it records all quasilinear roughness from $u$, thus guaranteeing the ``smoother term" has higher regularity.
+\noi We shall construct the smoother term in $H^{\frac12+} (\T)$, much smoother than the random linear and random averaging terms, which lie in $H^{\frac{\al -1}2-} (\T)$, as $\al$ is close to $1$.
+The random averaging term bridges the random linear term and the smoother term.
+On the one hand, it records quasilinear roughness from high-low interactions in $u$, thus guaranteeing that the ``smoother term" has higher regularity.
 On the other hand, it preserves the independent structure of the initial data, such that we may apply probabilistic arguments.